git/git.github.io/rev_news/drafts/edition-55.md

 * Google Summer of Code 2019 is over.

-  Both students, Rohit Ashiwal and Matheus Tavares passed their final evaluation and posted a final report on their blog.
+  Both students, Rohit Ashiwal and Matheus Tavares, passed their final evaluation and posted a final report on their blog.
 See:

   * [Rohit's report about improving the consistency of sequencer commands](https://rashiwal.me/2019/final-report/)